dxw/dxw-cache-control/README.md

 The front page config is always respected, regardless of other configuration, even if it is set to the default value.

 ### Global options
-- Developer mode flag: Disables the Logged In User override (not available production), outputs various headers with the prefix 'Meta-cc' that provide information on page properties and config state.
+- Developer mode flag: Disables the Logged In User override (only available in `local` or `development` WordPress environments), outputs various headers with the prefix 'Meta-cc' that provide information on page properties and config state.
 - Front Page Cache: Sets the max-age for the configured front page of the site.
 - Home Page Cache: Sets the max-age for the configured home page of the site (see [Wordpress function reference: is_home()](https://developer.wordpress.org/reference/functions/is_home/)) for details.
 - Archive Cache: Sets the max-age value for archive pages.